nucleartide/Breadforge/.github/pull_request_template.md

     * assign to resource config
     * update player animator's list of animation enums
     * update player tool script to add tool
+* what other workflows need documenting? document them, and consider how you might get faster within each workflow
+* revise marketing step: make a Loom video only if there's a pain point that's worth discussing

 <details>
 <summary>